Fortinet "FortiBleed" Global Compromise & Active Exploitation of Fortinet Vulnerabilities

 The intrusion chain typically begins with large-scale internet scanning to identify exposed Fortinet devices.
 Once discovered, attackers attempt authentication using vast datasets of previously leaked credentials, many of which originate from infostealer malware infections or older breaches.
 This credential-stuffing phase alone accounts for billions of login attempts, indicating a highly automated infrastructure designed for continuous exploitation.

-When credentials are insufficient, attackers escalate by attempting brute-force authentication or exploiting known vulnerabilities in Fortinet products.
-Recently patched flaws — such as authentication bypass and remote command execution vulnerabilities in FortiSandbox and FortiClient EMS — are actively being weaponized in the wild.
+When credentials are insufficient, attackers escalate by attempting brute-force authentication or, possibly in a subset of cases, exploiting known vulnerabilities in Fortinet products.
+Recently patched flaws - such as authentication bypass and remote command execution vulnerabilities in FortiSandbox and FortiClient EMS - are actively being weaponized in the wild, though again, there is no definitive link to FortiBleed.
 Some exploit attempts appear to be rapidly generated or AI-assisted, although not all are immediately functional.

 A particularly concerning aspect of this campaign is the interception of SSL VPN authentication data.
 Attackers capture authentication material during login sessions and then crack it offline using GPU-accelerated systems.
 Once valid access is obtained, compromised devices are used as monitoring points inside enterprise perimeters, allowing attackers to observe network traffic and harvest additional credentials.

 Post-exploitation activity typically involves persistence within VPN and firewall management interfaces, followed by lateral movement into internal systems such as Active Directory.
-This enables attackers to escalate privileges, move across internal segments, and extract sensitive data.
+In addition to building a catalogue of compromised organizations intended to be sold, this enables the attackers to escalate privileges, move across internal segments, and extract sensitive data.
 In several documented cases, organizations experienced full network compromise and data exfiltration, including entities in critical infrastructure and defense-related sectors.

 Mitigation